 Step 1: Choose a topic.
 Ask students to identify a barrier they've faced and a value they've used to face and overcome the barrier.
-Remind students to be specific as possible.
+Remind students to be as specific as possible.
 Example: Saying you're afraid or too young is too general.
 Narrow the topic to "fear of failing" or "too young to be in Little League."
 Likewise, saying you used "courage" or "integrity" is too general.
 Discuss specifics of the value(s) used.

 Step 2: Write your main ideas.
-Assign students to do a quick three-minute "free-write" of a sentence or two for each the writing prompts below:
+Assign students to do a quick three-minute "free-write" of a sentence or two for each of the writing prompts below:

 - What was the barrier you faced?

 - What are some basic details about the barrier?
 (For example, When did you face the barrier?
 Who was involved in the situation?
 Where did it occur?)